Etorobasi/alx-low_level_programming/0x00-hello_world/README.md

-5-printf.c | is a c programme that uses printf to print to stdout 6-size.c | prints the size of data types to stdout 100-intel | generates assembly code(intel syntax) from c code
+5-printf.c | is a c programme that uses printf to print to stdout 6-size.c | prints the size of data types to stdout 100-intel | generates assembly code(intel syntax) from c code 101-quote.c | is a c program that prints to stderr using fwrite function